How to run Parsec without monitor? Here’s a virtual monitor solution for you (Indirect Display)

 - You can directly inject the EDID to Professional workstations GPUs via your GPU control panel

 - You have HDMI Dummy Plug on amazons for only 7.5$

 - Virtual Display from SplashTop and VNC, which I have never succeed.

 - For Windows versions below 1607, you can force Windows to create a virtual monitor via Control Panel - Display - Screen Resolution - Multiple Displays - Try Connect anyway on: VGA

 You can choose any approach you like, but the most flexible way I think is the last one.
 So let’s check it out.
 (Maybe those procedures are a little too Geek for you, so you can just scroll down to the end and get the compiled driver and executable.)

 Building the Driver

-Assuming that you have the latest Visual Studio installed, if not, then it is recommended to scroll directly to the end and precompiled binaries.
+Assuming that you have the latest Visual Studio installed, if not, then it is recommended to scroll directly to the end.

 First, check out the code from this repo.
 Since we just need the code in video/IndirectDisplay, I recommend using GitZip to download it.